uwcse440/web-cse440-au18/index.md

 __Office Hours__:

-Pre-scheduled hours are held by Nigini, Wednesday?
-X:00 to Y:00, CSE 566
+Pre-scheduled meetings are held by Nigini, Wednesday 10:00 to 12:00, CSE 218.
+(Please, send an email at least 24hs in advance.)

 Other meetings are possible by appointment.
 Please contact the TAs from your Friday sections.